 Rotate wall so that desired panel is in front of the rectangular opening.
 Remove four panel bolts and their locknuts by using the opening to access the back.
 Rotate the wall downward and allow the panel to drop out at bottom.
-Multiple panels can be removed in a similar manner if necessary.
-Rotate the wall until the opening is at the height where service is required.
+Multiple panels can be removed in a similar manner.
+Rotate the wall to give the desired height, and perform what ever service is necessary.
 Replace panels by inserting panel at bottom and rotating upward until it is in front of rectangular opening.
-Be careful not to pinch fingers.
 Replace all four bolts.
 Bolts should be snug but not overly tight.